 Creating a staging server to test how your site will look before it goes live is one of the most critical steps in web development.
-You want to make sure that you’ve covered all of the bases, and WPEngine can help with that too.
-This article will walk you through step by step how to create a staging server using WordPress Engine.
+You want to ensure you’ve covered all bases, and WPEngine can help with that too.
+This article will walk you through creating a staging server using WordPress Engine.

 Here is how to set up a staging server in WPEngine: